oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/Taph.md

 Sexual-Identity: Asexual
 Nationality:
   - Hungary
+Name:
+  - Taphy
 ---
 # Taph

 Taph is a [character](Characters.md) as a contestant on the [Megarchive Warehouse Show](../../../Megarchive%20Warehouse%20Show/Megarchive%20Warehouse%20Show.md).

 ## Identity
 They are a Samsung APH450PG floor-standing [heat pump](../../Species/Air%20Conditioners.md).
 Their name is pronounced as Taf/Taph.
+They are also called Taphy (Taffy).

 Hungarian.